Resource ordering

 Puppet uses another pair of metaparameters to manage this special relationship

-between a service and its configuration file: notify
+between a service and its configuration file: notify and subscribe.
+The notify

-metaparameters establish the same dependency relationships as before
+and subscribe metaparameters establish the same dependency relationships as before

-, respectively, and also trigger a refresh whenever Puppet makes a change
+and require, respectively, and also trigger a refresh whenever Puppet makes a change

 to the dependency.